tlaplus-community/tree-sitter-tlaplus/README.md

 Generated files are (unfortunately) currently present in the repo but will hopefully be removed in [the future](https://github.com/tree-sitter/tree-sitter/discussions/1243).
 Their correspondence is enforced during CI.

+You can also contribute by running the fuzzer and reporting bugs it finds, as described above.